dlab-berkeley/prompt-engineering/README.md

 ## Workshop Goals

-In this workshop, we provide an introduction to prompt engineering using ChatGPT.
-We will discuss several prompting techniques, and cover error strategies to resolve problems.
+In this workshop, we provide an introduction to prompt engineering using LLM chatbots like OpenAI's ChatGPT, Anthropic's Claude and Google's Gemini.
+We will offer an overview of LLM chatbots, and discuss several prompting techniques and tips.

 ## Learning Objectives